 ROBERT YOUNG: Sanka brand is real coffee, and tastes it.
 Try it.

 Finally, there’s Lauren Bacall for High Point.
 Like Young, Bacall too drinks decaf, explaining that she doesn’t need the extra caffeine: “I’m active enough, thank you!”
 Rushing around to make her eight o’clock curtain, she drinks instant decaffeinated coffee in her limo, wearing a fur coat and pearls.
 Bacall purrs about how much she loves the taste of that crap.
-She really is very convincing; she deserves all those acting awards she’s won.
+She really is very convincing; she deserved all those acting awards she won during her lifetime.
 When she says “That’s rich!” you truly believe she is referring to the taste, and not making an ironic comment on her own endorsement.
-But if you’ll permit me to make a pun, I’d say that High Point was a Low Point in Bacall’s career.
-Sadly, they don’t make High Point anymore.
-I do hope she’s found another instant decaffeinated coffee to keep in her limo and satisfy her “coffee-lover’s taste.”
+But if you’ll permit me to make a pun, I’d say that High Point was a low point in Bacall’s career.
+Sadly, they stopped making High Point years ago.
+I do hope she managed to find another instant decaffeinated coffee to keep in her limo and satisfy her “coffee-lover’s taste.”

 You know what makes High Point taste so good?
 Deep-brewed flavor.
 I love it!

 - Remembering Lauren Bacall’s Campy Commercials for Instant Coffee (decider.com)

 - National Coffee Day!
 Here’s a list of freebies (usatoday.com)

 Margaret Hamilton was born 111 years ago today.

 Everyone knows Hamilton for her most famous role as the Wicked Witch in The Wizard of Oz.
 But did you know she appeared on The Addams Family as Morticia’s mother, Granny Frump?
 She really is perfect for this role.
 And in this episode, it’s Granny Frump’s birthday too!
 Check it out.